toughcrust/eat-your-shit/README.md

 Be good at is what at what you are willing to be challenged about.
 On most things people are content with having knowledge they hold "true": it serves them.
 Prove dem wrong and then get annoyed.

 Il y a toujours une autre façon de faire, ne serait-ce que celle qui consiste à abdiquer en faisant un gros 🖕

-Overthink and let come: faire circuler la pensée \(analyse / synthèse comme une insufflation / expiration, ...\) pour passer d'un sentiment vague "it kinda feels right or wrong" à une décomposition minutieuse des résonances dans les différentes strates de la conscience \(pensée, émotions, logique, etc ...\).

 rage & joie & tristesse FTW \(transmuter en émotions basique c'est sain\)